 The light was not bright.
 (Bright is an adjective.)
 Could we make it an adverb?

 The light did not shine brightly.
 Ask students which version they like better!
 By experimenting with language, you are empowering students to own their writing.
 You can also do similar practice with specific vocabulary lessons and more difficult words.

-Finally, apply the knowledge of sentence structure or types of sentences (for example) with student writing.
+Finally, apply the knowledge of sentence structure (for example) with student writing.
 Ask students to determine what effect each sentence type brings to their papers.
 You can ask them to implement different phrases or modifiers in their writing too.